hamonk/hamonk.github.io/_posts/2026-02-11-chess_challenge.md

 #    1. 'B' 100.00% ✓✓✓
 #    2. 'W'  0.00%

-Result: Predicted 'B' - Model flipped the color this time
+Result: Predicted 'B' - Model seems unbothered by the corruption
 ```

-**Conclusion**: This would require a deeper dive into the model to really understand what is happening.
+**Conclusion**: In both adversarial cases, the model correctly predicted the right color to play.
+My hypothesis is that the model learns to play White on odd turns (1, 3, 5, ...) and Black on even turns (2, 4, 6, ...).
+This behavior would require deeper investigation.

 ---

-## 7. Visualization: Seeing What the Model Sees
+## Visualization: Seeing What the Model Sees

 ### Example 1: Successful First-Try Move